open-life-science/resident-fellowship-patricia/weekly-journal.md

 * Very low energy this week, felt like some days, not much happened.
 * Again, keeping to 7h for OLS stuff...

+## Week: 5 December 2022

+### What brought you joy this week?

+* Meetings with poetry and cute tiny people.

+### What did you achieve

+* Contributed some bits to a grant proposal that was submitted this week.
+* Hosted quiet co-working.
+* To do list for the rest of the year/early 2023.

+### What did you struggle with?

+* Need to learn not to feel stressed when others are busy but trying to help would actually slow things down.
+Not good at watching other people working at 200%.

+### Any other topics

+* Need to catch up on consultancy but it does not feel out of control yet.

 # Template